The closest town is Saõ Luis (5 km) with a baker, two small grocery stores and a quality

 The country road to Monte Valindo twists for two and a half kilometers through a landscape with

-wonderful vistas.
-The farmer and his wife, Carlos and Fernanda, herd sheep, goats and cows along
+vistas.
+The farmer and his wife, Carlos and Fernanda, herd sheep, goats and cows along this

 Directly leaving your vacation home, Casa do Vinho, you can take a nice walk in the region.
 The historic path of the Rota Vincentina runs not only along the coast, but also through this unique wooded protected hilly landscape with ancient cork oaks and wild vegetation.

 With a guide or on your own, you can discover small water falls and deep ravines of the Pegas de Pias, or go horseback riding and mountain biking over the endless network of sandy paths.
 Moreover, the Alentejo is famous for its fantastic (organic) olive oil, and especially the wines it produces.
 Visit the bodegas and taste!